 - Domestic Infant Training Course and Seminar: $350

 - Post Placement: $700*

 *The $700 represents two post placement visits at $350 each.
-Some agencies require three visits; if this is the case you will be invoiced an additional $350.
+Some agencies we work with require as many as 5 visits; if this is the case you will be invoiced an additional $350 per visit.

 CFA realizes that the time spent waiting for a child is difficult and seemingly endless.
 It is our desire to not only help children find loving and caring homes but also to help our families as much as possible during this exciting, joyous and sometimes anxiety filled journey.
 The program director is available to help you with any questions you might have – feel free to contact us.
 We look forward to working with you!